Implicit Counterfactual Data Augmentation for Robust Learning: Implicit Counterfactual Data Augmentation

-The second part refers to the augmentation strength, or the number of augmented samples $\tilde{M}_{i,c}$ for sample $\boldsymbol{x}_{i}$ to class $c$.
-It is assumed to follow $\tilde{M}_{i,c}=(M{\alpha_{i,c}})/{\pi_{y_{i}}}$, where $\pi_{y_{i}}$ denotes the proportion of class $y_i$; $M$ is the basic quantity of the augmented pieces for all samples which is a constant.
-Therefore, the higher the degree of the spuriousness between $\boldsymbol{x}_{i}$ and class $c$ and the smaller the $\pi_{y_{i}}$, the larger the number ($\tilde{M}_{i,c}$) of samples will be augmented from $\boldsymbol{x}_{i}$ to class $c$.
-Fig.~\ref{fig3} (right) presents that samples in the tail class and the ones most spuriously correlated with attributes of the other class are augmented most.
+\zxl{As for the augmentation strength, that is the number of augmented samples $\tilde{M}_{i,c}$ for sample $\boldsymbol{x}_{i}$ to class $c$, it is assumed to follow $\tilde{M}_{i,c}=(M{\alpha_{i,c}})/{\pi_{y_{i}}}$, where $\pi_{y_{i}}$ denotes the proportion of class $y_i$ and $M$ is a constant.
+Consequently, the higher the degree of the spuriousness between $\boldsymbol{x}_{i}$ and class $c$ and the smaller the $\pi_{y_{i}}$, the larger the number ($\tilde{M}_{i,c}$) of samples will be augmented from $\boldsymbol{x}_{i}$ to class $c$.} \zxl{Fig.~\ref{fig3}(a) highlights that the existing augmentation approaches ignore the relationship between samples and the other class, and all samples are treated equally, prohibiting a well-adjusted distribution.} Fig.~\ref{fig3}(b) \zxl{presents our augmentation manner, in which} samples in the tail class and the ones most spuriously correlated with attributes of the other class are augmented most, \zxl{facilitating enhancing the generalization and robustness of models against spurious correlations.}